gmc-code/PC-Microbit-Extension-backup/docs/classes/Classes_as_objects.rst

 Classes and Objects
 ----------------------

+| Classes provide a means of bundling data and functionality together.
 | A Class is a code template or blueprint for creating instances (objects).
 | An instance of a class is an object which has a collection of data (variables) and methods (functions) that act on those data.

-| Classes provide a means of bundling data and functionality together.
-| Each class instance can have attributes attached to it for maintaining its state.
+| Each class instance can have attributes for data.
-| Each class instance can also have methods for modifying its state.
+| Each class instance can also have methods for modifying its data.

 ----